-Click on Delete User.
+To delete a user account, click on the account from the Accounts and Identities screen.
+The User Account Overview screen opens.
+From here, click on the User Account menu and select Delete.
 The Delete User Account screen opens.
 This screen allows you to delete the currently selected user account.
 Depending on what kind of a user account is currently selected one of the following options pairs will be available: